-Last Updated Date: 03/10/2016
+Last Updated Date: 01/21/2021

-Revisions History: 03/10/2016
+Revisions History: 01/21/2021, 03/28/2019, 03/10/2016

-Related Policies & Documents: 5300, 5440, 8121.1R, 8121.1E1, 8121.1E2, 8121.1E3
+Related Policies & Documents: 5300, 5420, 5420R, 5440, 8121.1R, 8121.1E1, 8121.1E1A, 8121.1E2, 8121.1E3

 The Board of Education recognizes that many factors, including the use and misuse of prescription painkillers, can lead to the dependence on and addiction to opiates, and that such dependence and addiction can lead to overdose and death among the general public, including district students and staff.
 The Board wishes to minimize these deaths by the use of opioid overdose prevention measures.

 The Board directs the school physician to issue a non-patient specific standing order for RN’s to administer intranasal naloxone (also known as NARCAN, among other names).
-The non-patient specific order shall include a written protocol containing the elements required by the regulations of the Commissioner of Education.
+The non-patient specific order will include a written protocol containing the elements required by the regulations of the Commissioner of Education.
 A copy of this standing order and the NARCAN “kits” will be kept in each health office in the District.

-Naloxone shall be accessible during school hours and during on-site school-sponsored activities.
+Naloxone will be accessible during school hours and during on-site school-sponsored activities.
 The Board permits school nurses to administer intranasal naloxone to any person at school or a school event displaying symptoms of an opioid overdose.